 Prison or Sanctuary?
 An Evaluation of Camps for Syrian Refugees Camps are one strategy to manage an influx of refugees.
 Host countries want to minimize effects on natives, but relief organizations worry that isolation reduces employment and self-reliance over time.
 Using a novel survey, I study Syrians in Jordan and Iraq, comparing camp residents to other refugees who self-settle in the same country.
-I identify the effects of camp residence with three strategies: selection on a rich set of observables, difference-in-differences with Lebanon where camps were never opened, and arrival before and after opening.
+I identify the effects of camp residence with multiple strategies: controlling for a rich set of observables and a difference-in-differences with Lebanon where camps were never opened.
 I find that, after an average of three years in displacement, camps do reduce household income; however, the gap is less than the rent saved by living in a camp, and employment growth is similar over time.
-Combined with additional refugee outcomes, expenditure data, and the literature on general equilibrium effects, I argue that camps can be an efficient subsidy to refugees willing to opt out of urban areas.
+Combined with additional refugee outcomes, expenditure data, and the literature on effects on natives, I argue that camps can be an efficient subsidy to refugees willing to opt out of urban areas.

 Other Work in Progress